-Three Critical Elements of a Public Sector 'Cloud Smart' Strategy
+Three Critical Elements of a Sound Public Sector Cloud Strategy

 As WWT's Vice President of Public Sector Strategy, I understand these needs and challenges because I've experienced Public-Sector IT environments from both sides of the desk.
 Formerly a U.S. Army Lieutenant General with 38 years of service, I was the Army's Chief Information Officer for three years, reporting directly to the Secretary of the Army.
 There, I was chartered with leading a significant network modernization mission with over 1.5 million users.

 It's critical for everyone to be on board, sharing a common cloud vision — especially decision-makers who are responsible for funding and resource allocation.
 To do that, everyone must be involved from the beginning in sharing their requirements, ensuring that all voices are heard and winning buy-in at every level.
-Yours is a fact-finding mission, answering key questions and working to:

 - Describe what success means to your mission and the initial outcomes and long-term benefits you anticipate from moving to the cloud.
-For example, it should increase the pace of innovation, be able to scale rapidly, provide a robust disaster recovery, reduce the cost of software and hardware refresh cycles, and provide sufficient security.
-It should enable you to access data at the point of need, and make better, faster decisions to solve certain operational challenges.
+For example, it should increase the pace of innovation, be able to scale rapidly, provide robust disaster recovery, reduce the cost of software and hardware refresh cycles, and provide sufficient security.
+It should also enable you to access data at the point of need and make better, faster decisions to solve certain operational challenges.